-Japanese cuisine includes low-calorie foods that are in small portions and very varied dishes.
+Japanese cuisine includes low-calorie foods that are in small portions and very varied dishes, as reported on en.wikipedia.org.
 The healthy balance is essential.

-One of the secrets to reducing calorie intake is to replace foods that contain more calories, such as chocolate, or chips, for healthier and less energy-dense foods like fruits and vegetables.
-These last ones are part of the Japanese diet.
+In order to reduce calorie intake, you are allowed to replace foods that contain more calories, such as chocolate, or chips, for healthier and less energy-dense foods like fruits and vegetables.
+These last ones are part of this diet.

-A study, where they served smaller portions of food (twenty-five per cent lower) and with fewer calories to women, showed that they consumed an average of eight hundred calories less per day.
+Kathleen M. Zelman reports on webmd.com a study where they served smaller portions of food (twenty-five percent lower) and with fewer calories to women, showed the following.
+They consumed an average of eight hundred calories less per day.

 In a Japanese Diet you will find:

-The Japanese diet includes a great variety of veggies.
-It means many vitamins, minerals, antioxidants and essential nutrients.
+The diet includes a great variety of veggies.
+It means many vitamins, minerals, antioxidants, and essential nutrients.

-The main pillars of the Japanese diet are seaweed (used to wrap sushi, for example), shiitake mushrooms, mouli (daikon), cabbage, spinach, watercress and tomatoes.
+The main pillars of the diet are seaweed (used to wrap sushi, for example), shiitake mushrooms, mouli (daikon), cabbage, spinach, watercress, and tomatoes.

 The Japanese include fish such as salmon, mackerel, herring, fresh tuna and sardines in their diet.

 This variety of fish contains essential levels of omega-3, which, in turn, is necessary for the brain and the heart.